kevinkaske/pooch/README.md

 Now adding a new record to the database table will make it appear when you navigate to your application.

-This is just a quick overview of a few the inner workings of the Pooch framework.
+This is just a quick overview of a few of the inner workings of the Pooch framework.
 We are working on more detailed documentation.